amilsted/evoMPS/README.rst

 The above features set evoMPS apart from other MPS and DMRG software, which do not usually work directly in the thermodynamic limit and do not exploit the MPS tangent space as an excitations ansatz.
+In addition, evoMPS can find ground states and simulate real-time dynamics of finite systems with open boundary conditions.

 evoMPS is based on algorithms published by Haegeman et al. [1] and Milsted et al. [2], among others.